What is Heat Exhaustion?

 The body tends to lose a considerable amount of liquids during such periods of prolonged activity, primarily through sweat.
 If those fluid levels are not replenished on time, it could result in dehydration, which significantly increases the chances of heat exhaustion.

 The most common symptoms of heat exhaustion include severe nausea, headache, muscular cramps, dizziness, and loss of consciousness.
 If heat exhaustion isn’t treated on time, it could result in a heat stroke, which could prove to be fatal.
+It's therefore vital that any business has an emergency response plan.

 What Are the Symptoms of Heat Exhaustion?